gnimm05/verilog-portfolio/README.md

 ## Projects Overview

 Below is a summary of the projects included in this portfolio.
 Each project folder contains the Verilog source files for that lab.
-For more detailed explanations, consider adding a dedicated `README.md` inside each lab folder.

 | Project                                     | Description                                                                                             | Key Concepts Covered                                  | Folder Link                      |
 | ------------------------------------------- | ------------------------------------------------------------------------------------------------------- | ----------------------------------------------------- | -------------------------------- |